datastax/php-driver/README.md

 * [SSL encryption](feature/ssl_encryption.feature).
 * [Credentials authentication](src/Cassandra/Cluster/Builder.php#L312-L320).

+## Code examples

+The DataStax PHP Driver uses the amazing [Behat Framework](http://docs.behat.org/) for both end-to-end, or acceptance, testing and documentation.
+All of the features supported by the driver have appropriate acceptance tests with easy-to-copy code examples in the `features/`` directory.

 ## Running tests

 The DataStax PHP Driver uses the awesome Behat and PHPUnit testing frameworks.